unnuk15/spiderfoot/README.md

 You can target the following entities in a SpiderFoot scan:

  - IP address
- - Domain/sub-domain name
+ - Domain/sub-domain name fb.com/uyenjulie.julie
- - Hostname
+ - Hostname facebook.com
  - Network subnet (CIDR)
  - ASN
- - E-mail address
+ - E-mail address uyencan89@gmail.com magicgirl_22vt@yahoo.com
- - Phone number
+ - Phone number +84932730735
- - Username
+ - Username uyencan89 uyn uyn 89 julie-may
- - Person's name
+ - Person's name Can Thi Kim Uyen
  - Bitcoin address

 SpiderFoot's 200+ modules feed each other in a publisher/subscriber model to ensure maximum data extraction to do things like: